AdEventAstra/project1-piptambecten/README.md

 <!-- screenshot and URL -->
 ![Screenshot of website.](images/Screenshot.png "The webpage includes a navigation bar, a header image, and cards with text.
 There is an description section and a button to nasa webpage.")

+## Future Developments

+* Get NASA api to be refined to show only images of space or even just the planet or constellation that pertains to their sign.
+* Polish off the design to look more streamlined
+* Improve the layout to be more user-friendly
+* Add a search history

 ## Licence
 MIT Licence